 - How to make a Tiny Paper Rose

-- Felt Flowers and Tassel Flowers are super easy to make, too.
+- Felt Flowers (start here for a series of 5) and Tassel Flowers are super easy to make, too.

 - Other Flower Crafts by Me or by AllFreePaperCrafts.com you might like.